-From all of us at the 125-year-old historic St. Peter's by the Sea Episcopal in Cape Neddick, Maine, we wish you the peace and joy in knowing, loving, and serving others in the name of Jesus Christ Our Lord.+ As Episcopalians we celebrate the Holy Eucharist each and every service (Holy Communion, Mass, Lord's Supper).
+From all of us at the 126 year-old historic St. Peter's by the Sea Episcopal in Cape Neddick, Maine, we wish you the peace and joy in knowing, loving, and serving others in the name of Jesus Christ Our Lord.+ As Episcopalians we celebrate the Holy Eucharist each and every service (Holy Communion, Mass, Lord's Supper).
 Every Christian is welcome at the Lord's table here.
 Come as you are!
 You are welcome.
+We are a thriving parish who serve others and worship a Loving God and His Son, our Savior Jesus Christ.
+Our love embraces everyone and everyone is welcomed here at St Peter’s since 1897

 You will be glad you did.